jbellogo/Notes/content/Options.md

 **Question:** If you are the issuer (short position) of an option how do you set a a strike price on the contract for short/put?

-# Leverage Effect
+# Leverage
 Trading options is considered risky, we see how the payouts are all or nothing. trading options is considered  riskier than trading the stock.

-This si teh leverage effect: The relative loss in the option can be much more than the relative loss in teh asset.
-Becuae of the all or nothing payout in options, you loose 100\% of what you paid to get into the bet $C_0 = V_0$.
+This is the **leverage effect**: The relative loss in the option can be much more than the relative loss in the asset.
+Because of the all or nothing payout in options, you loose 100\% of what you paid to get into the bet $C_0 = V_0$.

-# Bet Directions
+# Types

-##  Position

-#### long
-held by the holder (=buyer) of an option

-You believe the stock will appreciate in value, optimistic about it, so you want to own it to sell later, or have the right to buy at a later date for a strike price you believe will be under the price at that time.

-Lending (depositing) money to the bank BUYING a bond form the bank (Long)

-#### short position
-held by the writer (=seller) of an option.
-There is usually an upfront capital you have to put down for the shorting of a stock, you don't just sign you'll give it back in the future and take the money out of thin air.

-In theory, the short and long position profits will always mirror each other since they are the only ones involved in the bet, one has to loose what the other one wins.
-There are hidden fees in practice.

-We use the following language when talking about an option:

-\item Borrowing is SELLING a bond to the bank.
-I sell them the contract, for cash today, that says I will pay them with interest at a future date.

 ## Call
 right to buy at strike price (profit from stock increase over strike-price)

 ## Put
 right to sell at strike price (profit from stock decrease under strike-price)

-Scenario

-Say you believe the stock is going to go down but you don't have the stomach to [[Stocks#Shorting|short]] it (cuz you can loose an unbounded amount of money) you can buy a put option.
-Then you have the right to sell high for the strikeprice if the price at maturity is lower. you buy from the market for $S_T$ and sell for $K$.
-You also don't have the obligation to sell, so you don't have to buy it.
-Your loss is bounded by 100\%  of $C_0$ if you choose not to exercise the option, which is most likely less than the stock price.
+If you expect a stock to decline but want to avoid the unlimited risk of shorting, you can buy a put option.
+This gives you the right (but not the obligation) to sell at the strike price KKK if the stock price at maturity STS_TST​ is lower.
+You would buy the stock at STS_TST​ and sell it for KKK, profiting from the difference.

-Unlike with [[Stocks#Shorting|shorting]] , you don't borrow and sell the stock in advanced.
+Your maximum loss is limited to the option premium C0C_0C0​, which is typically less than the stock price.

+Unlike shorting, you don’t borrow and sell shares in advance.
+Instead, we asume you purchase the stock at the market price at maturity and, if profitable ($K > S_T$), exercise the put to sell it right away at the stipulated $K$

-# Payout  functions
+# Payout

+The payout of an option will be a functions over the path of the underlying over the time horizon, ie:
+$$Payout = f(S_{[0:T]}, \text{Option Type})$$

+Where S_{[0:T]} denotes the stochastic path of the stock If we assume $S$ is a [[Stochastic Processes#Discrete |discrete stochastic process]]:

+$$S_{[0:T]} = (S_0, S_1, S_2, \dots S_T)$$

 ## European